javonpayne100/CMSC495Capstone/README.md

 - Develop a clear and concise **User Guide** detailing how to navigate the Game Hub.
 - Provide instructions for starting the application, selecting games, and using UI features (e.g., scoreboards, game controls).
 - Include troubleshooting tips, known issues, and any additional features or options available in the game hub.
+- Refer to the docs folder section in the unit 7 folder to access our User Guide version.
 ### Deployment Goals:
 - Finalize the application after testing and bug fixes.
 - Ensure cross-platform compatibility and smooth performance on different devices.